orginux/orginux.github.io/content/posts/convert-csv-parquet.md

 clickhouse-local
 ```

-And then run the following query:
+Then run the following query:
 ```sql
 SELECT *
 FROM `house_0.parquet`